mandelsoft/documents/kubeconcept/README.md

 instance is used to handle all resources.
 This is required to avoid inter-process synchronization to coordinate the processing of a single resource among different controller instances to avoid the processing for a resource by more than one instance in parallel.

+> [!NOTE]
+> Nevertheless, in most cases high availability is required for those controllers.
+This is typically achieved by running multiple instances with a lease management, which assures, that only one instance is active at a time (active-passive failover).

 The only way to circumvent this synchronization is to establish a formal partitioning of the resource set.
 This leads to the next archetype: environment sharding